mrk-rebel/capstone/README.md

 --
 #### Research Questions
-We developed a lengthy list of research questions, which grew as the project progressed.
+We developed numerous research questions -- and the number grew as the project progressed.
 We did not tackle all of them for this first phase of the project.
-The full list of research questions is in the research questions.
+The research questions are in ResearchQuestions.pdf.
 This document includes some project information as well as research questions, operationalized versions of the questions, some notes on statistical methods, and hypotheses.

-For this phase of the project we addressed research questions 1-9, 11, and 15 - 17.
+In this phase of the project we addressed research questions 1-9, 11, and 15 - 17.

-Each notebook is named using the research questions it analyze.
-If multiple questions are analyzed in one notebook, an underscore separates the questions.
+Each notebook is named using the research question numbers.
+If multiple questions are analyzed in one notebook, an underscore separates the question numbers.
+For example, Q11_15.ipynb examines research questions 11 and 15.
+The notebooks include the research question, operationalized question, hypothesis, and a brief description of the results in a section above the coding for each question.
+Visualizations are included amid the coding.

---
-#### Sample of analysis result
-`Ruth, please feel free to briefly discuss our RQs here.`

 ## Reproducibility